 Discover Siena, Italy!

-The world-famous horse race takes places just off the the communal palace, Palazzo Pubblico, with its tall tower Torre del Mangia.
-It was constructed not only as one of the tallest secular towers (102 m / 335 ft) in medieval Italy, but also having the same height as Siena Cathedral.
-This was meant as a sign that the church and the state were equally powerful.
+The world-famous horse race takes place just off the communal palace, Palazzo Pubblico, with its tall tower, Torre del Mangia.
+It was constructed, not only as one of the tallest secular towers (102 m / 335 ft) in medieval Italy, but also reaching the same height as Siena Cathedral.
+That was a sign that the church and the state were equally powerful.

 Ten horses and jockeys riding bareback represent ten of Siena’s seventeen city wards.
-The race showcases the rivalry still remaining between the wards.
-To prepare for the event the Piazza del Campo is before the race filled with a layer of earth.
-On the very day jockeys and horses then compete doing 3 laps of the plaza.
+The race showcases the rivalry remaining between the wards.
+To prepare for the event, the Piazza del Campo is before the race filled with a layer of earth.
+On the very day, jockeys and horses compete by doing three laps of the plaza.
 The race is short – often less than 90 seconds – and often not without drama.
-During the whirling and hazardous ride the horses sometimes end up throwing off their riders.
+During the whirling and hazardous ride, the horses sometimes throw off their riders.
 Nevertheless, the winner is the horse crossing the line first – with or without a mounted rider.

 The origin of the Palio race goes back to medieval times.
-Preceding the current horseback races, it was in olden times bullfights and donkey races that took place on the plaza.
+Preceding the current horseback races, in olden times, bullfights and donkey races took place on the plaza.

 Black and white symbolise the black and white horses of the legendary city’s founders, Senius and Aschius.
-The city is said to have been founded by the duo Senius and Aschius, who were sons of Remus (brother to Romulus – the two brothers being the mythical founders of Rome).
-Therefore Siena’s emblem is the wolf which suckled the two brothers.
+Siena is said to have been founded by the duo Senius and Aschius, who were sons of Remus (brother to Romulus – the two brothers being the mythical founders of Rome).
+Therefore Siena’s emblem is the wolf, which suckled the two brothers.

 Florence in 3 days